plang85/plang85.github.io/_posts/2017-07-26-rnns-for-decline-curves-with-events.md

 <script src="https://gist.github.com/plang85/845141802581bbad8117ade85b490883.js"></script>

 Let's not dwell over the details of this function.
-Suffice it to say that it provides means to generate above production profiles, whith two stages, each with its own exponent that controls the decline.
+Suffice it to say that it provides means to generate above production profiles, whith two stages of different exponents, and some Gaussian noise.
 For convenience we'll use this function to generate training data for us.
 The model we are going to use is defined by

 <script src="https://gist.github.com/plang85/d0dab63233acc7775119283230c175c6.js"></script>

-Our little network layout and some convenience indices
+where `kel.TimeDistributed(kel.Dense(num_targets))` forms a dense operation on the outputs for a single time step from all units.
+Let's be explicit about the layout of our little network and some convenience indices

 <script src="https://gist.github.com/plang85/8ab00751dbc7a66cc3e477326392cd69.js"></script>

-Our training data setup and matrices
+where the features we provide are the production history and the stage array (zeros and ones for stage zero and one, respectively) of the production profiles.
+The targets which we train against is the entire production history of the profile (without the first value, but more on this later).
+We go on and define the training data setup and array layouts

 <script src="https://gist.github.com/plang85/23a8acee4ae83c87b6b831e3942b270e.js"></script>